ForLoveOfCats/Mountain/README.md

 # Mountain Programming Language
-## A fast, C compatible, language designed to enable greatness
+## A (hopefully) fast, C compatible, language designed to enable greatness

 Mountain has several core tenants (listed in order of inportance)